 King Salazar the Pushy crossed it when he tried to kill the Warner Bros. (and sis) by blasting them with a cannon.
 This led everyone on his side to turn against him when they believed that Dot was caught in the blast and killed.

 The Hip Hippos for their attitudes; luckily the writers took notice and quietly phased them out.

 Mindy's mother.
 She's not merely the one always yelling at Buttons (if he hasn't done something wrong yet, she yells at him to not do something), but whenever Mindy is put in danger, it's because her parents have either left her alone with Buttons and no proper babysitter, or because she wanders off without them noticing.
 The very first short in fact, she leaves Mindy alone in the backyard in a flimsy safety harness and relies on Buttons to watch her.
 In short, she is a horrible mother.
 Mindy's father is also guilty of this.

 Katie Kaboom for basically having no potential as a character, to the point where her cartoons are almost indistinguishable.

 Chicken Boo for similar reasons, though he has some fans due to the surrealness of the one-joke premise.

 Seasonal Rot: Some fans consider the Kids' WB! episodes this.
-They're far from horrible, it's just that the "spark" seems to be missing.
+It's just that the "spark" seems to be missing.